Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/04_pscript_styleguide.md

 If the code is meant to run in the editor, place the `tool` keyword on the first line of the script.

 Follow with the `name` if necessary.
-You can turn a GDScript file into a global type in your project using this feature.
+You can turn a PScript file into a global type in your project using this feature.

 Then, add the `extends` keyword if the class extends a built-in type.